breandan/kotlingrad/README.md

 AD is useful for [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) and has a variety of applications in numerical optimization and machine learning.

 We aim to provide an algebraically sound implementation of AD for type safe tensor operations.

+# Features

+Kotlin currently supports the following features:

+* Arithmetical operations on scalars, vectors and matrices
+* Partial and higher order differentiation on scalars
+* Property-based testing for numerical gradient checking
+* Recovery of symbolic derivatives from AD

+We hope to provide support for:

+* PyTorch-style define-by-run semantics
+* N-dimensional tensors and tensor algebraic
+* Compiler plugin for instrumenting existing programs
+* Pure functional programming

 # Usage